CeylonFlair/backEnd/messaging-service/README.md

 # Messaging/Chat Service

-The Messaging/Chat Service provides both RESTful APIs and real-time WebSocket (Socket.IO) endpoints for sending and receiving messages.
-It supports text, image, and file messages, with all files uploaded to Cloudinary for secure storage and easy access.
+The Messaging/Chat Service enables users to send and receive messages in real time within your application.
+It provides both REST APIs and WebSocket (Socket.IO) endpoints for messaging, supporting text, images, and files.
+All files are securely uploaded to Cloudinary.
+The service manages chat threads and message history in MongoDB, and all operations require JWT authentication for security.
+This allows users to chat, share files, and see message updates instantly, similar to modern chat apps.

 ## Features